BertDrei/Chapter_4/CHAPTER4.md

   Professional Degree                 6
   -----------------------------------------------------------------------

-### **Identified Employment Trends.** The analysis of relationships between features revealed significant patterns in the employment landscape.
+### **Relationships Between Features Findings.** The analysis of relationships between features revealed significant patterns in the employment landscape.
 A strong correlation was observed between education levels and specific job roles, with Professional Degrees strongly associated with healthcare positions such as Pathologist and Child Psychotherapist, while PhDs demonstrated a higher prevalence in research and academic positions.
 This finding aligns with specialized knowledge requirements in these fields and their corresponding formal qualification prerequisites.

 Years of experience exhibited notable variation across job roles, with senior positions such as Chief Financial Officer showing higher average